 NT 3141 How's Your Eschatology?
+Susan R. Garrett

 This course focuses on beliefs about the endtime in the New Testament and in American popular culture.
-When students complete the course they will be able to identify and summarize pertinent biblical passages, offer informed critique of various popular eschatologies, and articulate their own views.
-1 credit; meets 6 times in the semester for 2 hours each session.
-Prerequisites: None death and afterlife in simulated pastoral contexts.
-1 credit; meets 6 times in the semester for 2 hours each session.
+When students complete the course they will be able to identify and summarize pertinent biblical passages, offer informed critique of various popular eschatologies, and articulate their own views, 1 credit; meets 6 times in the semester for 2 hours each session.
 Prerequisites: None